Uploading Repair Status to RepairStatus.net

 Follow these steps to set up your Repair Status data upload:

-The Internet Utility Application
+The Process Manager Application

 Notice the arrow is showing which database is opened by the utility.
 In this instance, the sample database is open.
-You will need to open your current database if it is not shown in this area of the utility.
+You will need to open your current database if it is not shown in this area of the application.

 Note